 Whether you are a man, a woman, or a dog, your genetic code motivates you to solve two problems: survive long enough to reproduce, and throw your genes into the future by means of reproduction.
-This is why castrated dogs still hump each other.
+This is why castrated dogs still try to mate.

 Children of living parents tend to be survivors and procreators themselves.
 Anything our parents did, our grandparents did, or our ancient ancestors did that solved those two problems got passed down.
-The genetic chain got passed down link-to-link even to the moment your naked ass showed up in the world.
+The genetic chain got passed down link-to-link even to the moment you showed up in the world.

 Evolutionary science states that whenever something solves a creature’s survival and reproductive problems, that trait gets passed down to the next generation.
 It wasn’t a conscious decision where our forefathers sat down and made deliberate decisions.
-Hence why we have cancer and shit.
+Hence why we have cancer and other terrible things.

 It may not have been your choice or your conscious decision to grow antlers, but since you had an advantage, you cast more of your genes forward than the other bucks.
 Your sons do the same.
 Millions of years later, you are the daddy buck to all the modern-day bucks in the world.

 This basic example is fairly easy to understand.
 What’s mind-blowing is the fact that part of our very thoughts, desires, emotions, and behaviors also got passed down the genetic line to us.